 Delivering Health Podcast

-Every day, millions of people take acid-blocking medications to treat the symptoms of acid reflux, for duodenal ulcers and as an important part of a treatment strategy to kill the H. pylori infection.
+Every day, millions of people take acid-blocking medications to treat the symptoms of acid reflux, for duodenal ulcers, and as an important part of a treatment strategy to kill the H. pylori infection.
 These medications are effective at treating the symptoms of disease, but they don’t treat the underlying cause and can create deadly side effects.
 Learn what causes acid reflux and how you can fix it using natural and integrative approaches.

 Fear can get the best of any of us, and you know you can’t be your best self when you’re afraid and overwhelmed.
 That’s why it’s so important to learn skills that allow you to tame your fear brain, and to help us understand exactly how to do that is Dr. Kate Truitt.
 Dr. Kate is a Clinical Psychologist committed to understanding the brain’s ability to transcend and transform the complex and beautiful relationship between nature and nurture.
 Her clinical practice, scientific studies and training are specialized in the areas of stress, trauma, and resiliency.
 Her workshops have been attended by people around the world, and I can’t think of anyone better to talk to about this important topic.

 In today’s episode, we’re going to talk about smartphone addiction.
 Let’s face it, we’re hooked, I’m hooked.
 I love my cellphone.
 I love being connected.
 But as great of an impact technology has had in our lives, it has its deadly side.
 Understand the good–and bad–effects technology is having on your health, then use simple strategies to make sure technology is helping you reach all your goals.